 - Does the email address of the sender look reasonable compared to the content of the email?

 - Look at the salutation does it say ‘Dear Customer’?

 - Look at the signature, a lack of detail for the person or company suggests phishing.

 - Are you expecting an email from that sender?

 - Is the message asking you to do something unusual? e.g. buy iTunes cards.

 If you think you have received a phishing email or spam:

 - Delete it.

 - Report it.
-If it’s been sent to you by someone at UC, they might not know their account has been used to send bad stuff.
+If it’s been sent to you by someone at UC let them know it has come from them.

 The personal cost of phishing scams